WebDevAsif/CODSOFT/calculator-project/README.md

 - HTML: The structure of the calculator interface.
 - CSS: Styling to enhance the visual appeal.
-- JavaScript (`script.js`): Logic for handling button clicks and performing calculations.
+- JavaScript: Logic for handling button clicks and performing calculations.

 ## Contributing